jeremenichelli/jeremenichelli.github.io/_posts/2016-10-10-better-control-and-speed-react-render.md

 This also implies that its render function gets called to generate a new tree and compare it to the current one to know what to update.

-> “The fastest function is the one that’s never called”
+> The fastest function is the one that’s never&nbsp;called

 Even when nothing is changed, a lot of function gets called to determinate that and its usually a big performance gap in React applications.